June 1 STRATEGY

 June 16 KEEP YOUR WORD

 When a person commits another person, that person expects him to keep his word.
 A person’s future in a relationship or a company will often be determined by keeping his word.
 No one wants a mate or coworker they can’t count on to do what they promise to do.
 Unreliable people don’t last long.
 As Christians, we should be careful about making promises to God.
 Only make promises you can keep.
 How foolish is it to make promises to the One who knows everything if we don’t intend to keep them.
 Making a promise and keeping it is a path to blessing.
 What areas of your life do you struggle to keep your word?

 1 Kings 15:25-17:24

 June 17 COMPLAINING

 Few things upset people faster than other people complaining.
 When a person complains, they are focusing everything on themselves and not thinking about others.
 They must trust those in charge to do what is best for them.
 When it comes to our relationship with God, the same is true.
 God is more interested in our character than our comfort.
 When we complain, we are saying that God is not doing what is best for us.
 We need to trust Him.
-Are you complaining about something in your life?
+What in your life have you been complaining about?

 1 Kings 18:1-46

 June 18 LIMITS

 No one would want to say that they limited others or made them less successful than they could have been.
 There is something about us that wants to say we are winners.
 However, if we choose not to follow the instructions or the plan we are given, we can limit our success because we no longer follow the same plan.
 Even as Christians, when we choose not to follow God or work with other Christians, we will limit both God’s blessings to us and His work in other people’s lives.
-Are you tempting God?
+How could your life be testing God?

 1 Kings 19:1-21